Maroon 5: 1994–2001: Kara's Flowers and the formation of Maroon 5

 When the band returned in 2001, they brought those influences with them.
-Sam Farrar (bassist of the band Phantom Planet) explained that the Aaliyah song "Are You That Somebody?" affected the band and influenced the song "Not Coming Home".
+Frequent collaborator and future member Sam Farrar (then only the bassist of the band Phantom Planet) explained that the Aaliyah song "Are You That Somebody?" affected the band and influenced the song "Not Coming Home".
 Producer Tim Sommer signed them to a demo deal with MCA Records and produced three tracks with them in Los Angeles in the middle of 2001, with Mark Dearnley engineering.
 Against Sommer's advice, MCA declined to pick up the band, and these tracks were never released.
-The band put together a demo that was rejected by several labels, before falling into the hands of Octone Records executives James Diener, Ben Berkman and David Boxenbaum.
-While looking for talent for the Octone label, Berkman was given a bunch of demos by the brother of a former colleague at Columbia Records and the song that caught his attention was Sunday Morning which he referred to as a "genius song".
+The band put together a demo that was rejected by several labels, before acquired by Octone Records executives James Diener, Ben Berkman and David Boxenbaum.
+While looking for talent for the Octone label, Berkman was given a bunch of demos by the brother of a former colleague at Columbia Records and the song that caught his attention was "Sunday Morning", which he referred to as a "genius song".
 Berkman was surprised the song was credited to Kara's Flowers, because the band sounded completely different from the one he had heard while at Warner Bros.
 Records.

 Berkman encouraged Diener and Boxenbaum to fly out to Los Angeles to watch a showcase gig at The Viper Room for the four-piece Kara's Flowers.
 After watching Levine onstage, they were convinced.
-Berkman told HitQuarters he believed what the band needed was a "fifth member to play the guitar and free up the singer, so he could be the star I perceived him to be".
-Octone immediately insisted that the band change its name to break with its pop past.
-Also, the label began looking for a full-time guitarist to enable Levine to focus on performing as the frontman.
-James Valentine (from the L.A. band Square) was recruited for the job.
+Berkman believed what the band needed was a "fifth member to play the guitar and free up the singer, so he could be the star I perceived him to be".
+Octone insisted that the band change its name to break with its pop past.
+The label began looking for a full-time guitarist to enable Levine to focus on performing as the frontman.
+James Valentine (from the L.A. band Square) was recruited as the band's fifth member.
 On his joining the band, Valentine commented: "I became friends with them and we sort of started jamming together, it was very much like I was cheating on my band, we were having sort of an affair and I eventually quit my other band to join up with them."
 After hearing Levine play, Valentine noticed his affinity for Phish and the two musicians bonded over the band.
+After briefly being known as simply "Maroon", the band changed their name to "Maroon 5".
+In an interview with Howard Stern, Levine revealed that the only person outside of the band to know the story behind the name change is Billy Joel.